Transportation in the Philippines: Ports and harbors

-Air transport
+Air transportation

 Airports

 Manila, Iloilo, Cebu, Davao, Clark, Subic, Zamboanga, Laoag, Legazpi and Puerto Princesa are the international gateways to the country, with Ninoy Aquino International Airport (NAIA) in Manila as the main and premier gateway of the country.

-Ninoy Aquino International Airport serves as the premier gateway of the Philippines, it serves the Metro Manila area and its surrounding regions.
+Ninoy Aquino International Airport serves as the primary gateway of the Philippines, it serves the Metro Manila area and its surrounding regions.
 It is located in the boundary of Parañaque and Pasay in the National Capital Region.
 In 2012, NAIA became the 34th busiest airport in the world, passenger volume increased to about eight percent to a total of 32.1 million passengers, making it one of the busiest airports in Asia.

 Clark International Airport is also a major gateway to the country.
 It was originally planned to replace Ninoy Aquino International Airport as the country's premier airport, amid the plan to shut down Ninoy Aquino International Airport.
 The airport mostly serves low-cost carriers that avail themselves of the lower landing fees than those charged at NAIA.

 Other important airports in the Philippines are Mactan–Cebu International Airport in Lapu-Lapu City, Cebu; Iloilo International Airport in Cabatuan, Iloilo; Francisco Bangoy International Airport in Davao City; Zamboanga International Airport in Zamboanga City; Puerto Princesa International Airport in Puerto Princesa, Palawan; General Santos International Airport in General Santos; and Bicol International Airport in Legazpi, Albay.

 Airlines

 Philippine Airlines (PAL) is the national flag carrier of the Philippines and is the first commercial airline in Asia.
 Philippine Airlines remains as the country's biggest airline company, it has the largest number of international flights to the Philippines as well as domestic flights.
 As of 2013, Philippine Airlines flies to 8 domestic and 58 international destinations in 33 countries and territories across Asia, North America, South America, Africa, Oceania and Europe.
 The airlines operates hubs in Clark, Manila, Cebu, and Davao.

 Cebu Pacific is considered to be the country's low-cost carrier and leading domestic airline, flying to 37 domestic destinations.
 Since the launching of its international operations in November 2001, flies to 27 destinations in 15 countries and territories across Asia and Oceania.
-As of 2024, the airline operates hubs in Manila, Cebu and Davao.
+As of 2024, the airline operates hubs in Manila, Cebu, Davao, Clark, and Iloilo.

 Other low-cost carriers in the country include Cebgo, PAL Express, and Philippines AirAsia.
 These airlines have routes to several tourist destinations in the country.

 Issues

-With the rapid growth in economic activities and urbanization, the public utility vehicles, along with private vehicles, exponentially increased in numbers, which resulted in poorer air quality and frequent traffic congestion in the cities.
+With the rapid growth in economic activities and urbanization, public utility vehicles, along with private vehicles, exponentially increased in numbers, which resulted in poorer air quality and frequent traffic congestion in the cities.